 Zucchini flowers – Male on the left, female on the right.

-To hand pollinate, take a clean, dry, soft bristled paint brush and ‘tickle’ the centre of a male flower to collect pollen on the tips of the bristles, then gently transfer the pollen to the stigma at the top of the style in the centre of female flowers.
+To hand pollinate, take a clean, dry, soft-bristled paint brush and ‘tickle’ the centre of a male flower to collect pollen on the tips of the bristles, then gently transfer the pollen to the stigma at the top of the style in the centre of female flowers, making sure that it is well-covered with pollen.
 (Image shows hand pollination of female cucumber flower.)

 Or, you can remove a male flower from the vine, and carefully peel back the petals so that the pollen bearing part in completely exposed.
 Then dab the centre of the male flower into the centre of a female flower.
 Repeat this process, replacing the male flower as pollen is removed.
 Then stand back, and allow nature to take its course.
 If you can only find male flowers on your cucurbit vine, the problem takes a little longer to overcome.
 Pinch off the end of each long runner.
 This will stimulate the plant to produce side shoots called laterals.
 Some members of this family tend to produce female flowers on laterals.
 Once female flowers form, proceed with hand pollination if there are not many bees around.